eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the Ankaios Agents receives a Control Interface request from a Workload and the request is allowed, the Ankaios Agent shall forward this request to the Ankaios Server.
+When the Ankaios Agent receives a Control Interface request from a Workload and the request is allowed, the Ankaios Agent shall forward this request to the Ankaios Server.

 Tags:
 - AgentManager